wecarsoniv/augmented-pca/docs/source/contents/models.rst

 Supervised AugmentedPCA
 ------------------------------------------------------------------------------------------------------------------------

-In supervised AugmentedPCA (sAPCA), the augmenting objective is to make the factors *aligned* with the data labels, or some outcome, in addition to having the factors explain the variance of the original observed or primary data. sAPCA is useful when *predictivity* of latent components with respects to a set of data labels or outcomes is desired. sAPCA is equivalent to a supervised autoencoder (SAE) with a single hidden layer.
-Therefore, sAPCA can be applied to situations where the properties of latent representations enforced via deep SAEs are desired, yet where limited data or training inconsistencies are a concern.
-Below is a diagram depicting the relationship between primary data, supervision data, and the resulting sAPCA factors.
+In supervised AugmentedPCA (SAPCA), the augmenting objective is to make the factors *aligned* with the data labels, or some outcome, in addition to having the factors explain the variance of the original observed or primary data.
+SAPCA is useful when *predictivity* of latent components with respects to a set of data labels or outcomes is desired.
+SAPCA is equivalent to a supervised autoencoder (SAE) with a single hidden layer.
+Therefore, SAPCA can be applied to situations where the properties of latent representations enforced via deep SAEs are desired, yet where limited data or training inconsistencies are a concern.
+Below is a diagram depicting the relationship between primary data, supervision data, and the resulting SAPCA factors.

 .. image:: ../_static/img/sapca_diagram.png
-    :alt: sAPCA diagram
+    :alt: SAPCA diagram

 Adversarial AugmentedPCA
 ------------------------------------------------------------------------------------------------------------------------

-In adversarial AugmentedPCA (aAPCA), the augmenting objective is to make the factors *orthogonal* to a set of concomitant data, in addition to having the factors explain the variance of the original observed or primary data. aAPCA can be used in situations where one wishes to enforce *invariance* of latent components to a set of concomitant data, and is equivalent to an adversarial autoencoder with a single hidden layer.
-Below is a diagram depicting the relationship between primary data, concomitant data, and the resulting aAPCA factors.
+In adversarial AugmentedPCA (AAPCA), the augmenting objective is to make the factors *orthogonal* to a set of concomitant data, in addition to having the factors explain the variance of the original observed or primary data.
+AAPCA can be used in situations where one wishes to enforce *invariance* of latent components to a set of concomitant data, and is equivalent to an adversarial autoencoder with a single hidden layer.
+Below is a diagram depicting the relationship between primary data, concomitant data, and the resulting AAPCA factors.

 .. image:: ../_static/img/aapca_diagram.png
-    :alt: aAPCA diagram
+    :alt: AAPCA diagram

 Approximate Inference Strategies